One Thousand Days Transformed - The Campaign for Cedarville

 Pediatric nurse practitioners provide primary care for children from birth through age 21.
 The MSN and DNP PNP programs at Cedarville University prepare the graduate nurse for advanced nursing practice.
 Both the MSN and DNP degree options provide in-depth professional and advanced practice study for nurses to expand their knowledge of healthcare delivery, clinical expertise, leadership, and use of evidence-based practice grounded in biblical truth.

 Cedarville University School of Nursing is uniquely positioned to provide a rigorous academic graduate program while maintaining a low student-to-faculty ratio and affordable price.
-The faculty is dedicated to the integration of a biblical worldview into the MSN curriculum, which prepares graduates to use nursing as a ministry for Jesus Christ.
+The faculty is dedicated to the integration of a biblical worldview into the MSN and DNP curriculum, which will prepare you to use nursing as a ministry for Jesus Christ.

 What will my credentials and certifications be?

-If you reside outside of Ohio and considering the PNP Area of Focus, contact your state Board of Nursing to obtain licensure requirements and additional guidance before beginning the MSN/PNP program.
+If you reside outside of Ohio and are considering the PNP track, contact your state Board of Nursing to obtain licensure requirements and additional guidance before beginning the MSN/DNP program.

 The majority of PNP students will maintain full-time employment.
 However, once you begin the clinical courses, anticipate two days a week to meet the 200-hour clinical requirement for each of the three clinical semesters.
 If you have flexibility with self-scheduling, 12-hour shifts, or working weekends, this will be more conducive to maintaining full-time employment.
 We recognize that you are balancing many life demands and your decision to apply to graduate school implies you have determined that you will be able to balance work, school, and life demands.